McTavishLab/physcraper/How_to_start.md

   Now, generate the virtual python environment with:

-  `virtualenv -p python2 name_of_your_virtual_env`  # currently it only runs on python 2.7, you may need to just say `python` instead of `python2`, depending on your system
+  `virtualenv -p python2 name_of_your_virtual_env`  # currently it only runs on python 2.7, so you may need to just say `python` instead of `python2`, depending on your system.
+  LLSR: The previous does not work for me :(

-  We will do this:
+  We will call it `venv-physcraper`:

   `virtualenv --python=/usr/bin/python2.7 venv-physcraper`

+  If that fails, you may have to use the following two:

+      `python2.7  -m pip install virtualenv`
+      `python2.7  -m virtualenv venv-physcraper`

-  To use the virtual machine you need to activate it before doing anything else.
-This needs to be done before you start installing software in your virtual maschine or before running physcraper.
+  To actually use the virtual machine once generated, you need to activate it before doing anything else, by doing:

+  `source name_of_your_virtual_env/bin/activate`

+  In our case, we did:

-  `source NameOfYourENV/bin/activate`
+  `source venv-physcraper/bin/activate`

-  and to deactivate it: `deactivate`
+  If you have finished running physcraper and you want to deactivate your environment, simply type: `deactivate`

 #### 3. install python requirements and dependencies:

+First, force reinstalling numpy package in a previous version:

+ `pip install --force-reinstall numpy==1.14.5`

-run from within the physcraper main folder:
+The following needs to run from within the physcraper main folder, so make sure you are in that directory:

+  `cd physcraper`

+Now, type:
-* `python setup.py install` This process is really fast.
+  - `python setup.py install` This process is really fast (less than 1 min).
-* `pip install -r requirements.txt` This was fast too, but it errorred for me.
+  - `pip install -r requirements.txt` This takes 3-5 min.

 #### 4. install a local instance of the BLAST database: